netcarver/PW-FieldtypeLeafletMapMarker/README.md

 ### Changing Per-Marker Appearance

 As part of the options array, you can specify a callback that can override the values used to generate each marker's appearance.
-The callback function takes a PW $page as an argument and can use any fields on the page to customise the visuals for the marker generated for that page.
+The callback function takes a PW `$page` and some `$marker_options` as arguments and can use any fields from the page to customise the visuals for the marker generated for that page.

 If you are using a PHP5.4 or above, anonymous functions make this very easy.
 If you are stuck with an older version of PHP, you can use a named function or method.